Joaoloula/joaoloula.github.io-src/content/posts/surf-plotting/surf-plotting.md

 Slug: surface-plotting
 Author: João Loula
 publications_src: content/posts/surf-plotting/references.bib
-Summary: In this post we'll explore Nilearn's recently acquired surface plotting capabilities through an example using seed-based resting state connectivity analysis.
+Summary: In this post we'll explore Nilearn's future surface plotting capabilities through an example using seed-based resting state connectivity analysis.

+In this post we'll explore Nilearn's future surface plotting capabilities through an example using seed-based resting state connectivity analysis.
+This is based on work done by Julia Huntenburg (you can take a look at the PR's progress [here](https://github.com/nilearn/nilearn/pull/1016)) with whom I had the pleasure of collaborating on the 2016 Paris Brainhack.

 We start by importing the libraries we're gonna need: